Precalculated Aggregate Columns

 Sometimes you want a node to carry rolled-up data about its subtree — a total, a count, an average, a min/max — without re-running an aggregate query every time the tree is rendered.
 Declare the columns and the package keeps them in sync as the tree mutates.

-For the examples in this section, imagine a Category model from a blog
+For the examples in this section, imagine a Category model from a blog or shop.
+Each category has an articles integer for the number of articles directly tagged with it; the aggregates roll those counts up the tree.

 use Vusys\NestedSet\Attributes\NestedSetAggregate;